 Ozark Opportunities, Inc. is a private, non-profit 501c3 established in 1969 as a Community Action Agency providing services to six counties in Arkansas: Baxter, Boone, Marion, Newton, Searcy and Van Buren.

-The Agency is governed by a tri-partite board, meaning there are three representatives per county: one public official, one representing the private sector (business, law enforcement, etc.) and a low-income representative.
+The Agency is governed by a tri-partite board meaning there are three representatives per county: one public official, one representing the private sector (business, law enforcement, etc.) and a low-income representative.
+To contact our Board Of Directors, please see their information HERE.

 We are proud to say OOI is made up of a group of people who are passionate about the communities in which we live and serve.
 Community Needs Assessments are performed on a regular basis for all counties covered, and the information gathered is the basis for the CEO's vision incorporated into the Strategic Planning process.